 IGCSE – Chemistry (0971) (9-1)

-Which statement describes a weak acid?
+Which statement describes methane?

 Four substances are electrolysed using inert electrodes.
 Which row describes the electrode products?